mkellock/MonitoringPOC/README.md

-# Sample Promethius and Grafana stack
+# Sample Prometheus and Grafana stack

-This is a sample stack for deploying Promethius and Grafana to work with the Promethius Operator located here: <https://github.com/prometheus-operator/prometheus-operator>
+This is a sample stack for deploying Prometheus and Grafana to work with the Prometheus Operator located here: <https://github.com/prometheus-operator/prometheus-operator>

 ## Installation instrustions